 - In 2018, the malicious codes FASTCash and ATMJackPot allowed attackers to steal cash directly from ATM-type withdrawal systems.

-- In 2018, Carbanak and Cobalt malware targeted more than one hundred financial institutions in more than forty countries, resulting in the theft of over a billion euros.
+- In 2018, Carbanak and Cobalt malware targeted more than 100 financial institutions in more than 40 countries, resulting in the theft of over a billion euros.
 This malware had extensive coverage; it was installed on the IS and sub-IS of organizations and made it possible to manipulate bank accounts, establish fraudulent transfers, and take control of certain withdrawal points (ATMs).

-- In 2019, the US bank Capital One was the subject of a personal data breach revealing information on more than one hundred million customers (names, income, phone numbers, emails, etc.).
+- In 2019, the US bank Capital One was the subject of a personal data breach revealing information on more than 100 million customers (names, income, phone numbers, emails, etc.).

 - In 2019, the financial corporation Mouvement Desjardins revealed that an internal attack by an employee resulted in the theft of information concerning almost three million individual or corporate members.

 - In 2019, Dutch Bangla Bank Limited was the victim of an external attack through the withdrawal systems in Russia and Ukraine, resulting in the theft of more than three million dollars and delivering a devastating blow to its reputation.